Kamulali/MAISTEP/README.md

 ## Project Overview

-This project involves using machine learning models to predict stellar parameters from observational data.
-It supports ensemble models like ExtraTreesRegressor, XGBoost, and more.
+This project involves training various machine learning algorithms on stellar models to predict stellar parameters from observational data.
+It supports ensemble algorithms like ExtraTreesRegressor, XGBoost, and more.
 Additionally, the project includes methods for generating noisy datasets and making predictions with uncertainty quantification.

 ## Features